JuliaLang/PackageCompiler.jl/docs/src/index.md

     https://julialang.org/downloads/.
 Distribution-provided Julia installations are
     unlikely to work properly with this package.

-To use PackageCompilerX a C-compiler needs to be available:
+To use PackageCompiler a C-compiler needs to be available:

 ### macOS, Linux

-Having a decently modern `gcc` or `clang` available should be enough to use PackageCompilerX on Linux or macOS.
+Having a decently modern `gcc` or `clang` available should be enough to use PackageCompiler on Linux or macOS.
 For macOS, using something like `homebrew` and for Linux the system package manager should work fine.

 ### Windows